 Lycopene is a lipid-soluble compound, which means that consuming it with fat (oil) increases its bioavailability.
-So you will obtain more lycopene from the fresh tomatoes in your salad when they are paired with a full fat dressing ins
+So you will obtain more lycopene from the fresh tomatoes in your salad when they are paired with a full-fat dressing instead of reduced-fat dressing.

 Need a tomato-heavy recipe suggestion?
 Try the delicious fish recipe below.
 Bon appétit!

 - 1 1/2 Tbsp chopped fresh oregano

 - 1 1/2 tsp balsamic vinegar

 - Kosher salt and freshly ground black pepper